 If you have determined your hive is queenless, it’s important to get a sense of how long this has been the case.
 The progress of brood from eggs to uncapped brood to capped brood and finally to adult bees offer the clues you need.

-- If you see no eggs but you do see uncapped brood, you have a little less time.
+- If you see no eggs but you see uncapped brood, you have a little less time.
 Those larvae are still to be capped and then have time before they emerge as adult bees.

-- If you see only capped brood then you have an emergency on your hands.
+- If you see only capped brood, then you have an emergency on your hands.

-Finding eggs (assuming they are not from laying workers - see below) indicates that the queen was there within the last 3 days.
-That also means that there is a reasonably extended "pipeline" of bees on their way, to emerge as adults.
-Since you want to avoid a significant gap in the emergence of adult bees (to offset adult bees that die), the presence of eggs mean you have some time - but not much - in which to fix the situation.
+Finding eggs (assuming they are not from laying workers – see below) shows that the queen was there within the last 3 days.
+That also means that there is a reasonably extended “pipeline” of bees on their way, to emerge as adults.
+Since you want to avoid a significant gap in the emergence of adult bees (to offset adult bees that die), the presence of eggs mean you have time – but not much – in which to fix the situation.

-For this reason, your hive inspections should usually include an effort to find eggs, to bring at least some peace of mind.
+Your hive inspections should usually include an effort to find eggs, to bring at least some peace of mind.
 An absence of eggs is a warning sign you should investigate.

 Another important sign of queenlessness is the appearance of laying workers.
-However, by this stage it's very late in the game, since they don't become evident until 2-4 weeks after the queen was lost.
+However, by this stage it’s late in the game, since they don’t become evident until 2-4 weeks after the queen was lost.